-- b.
-Competition events are charged against an individual wrestler in varsity and non-varsity competition. - 3.11.12.5 Schools are required to file their varsity wrestling schedule with the NSAA each November, indicating the type and point value for each meet, and the total points for their schedule. - 3.11.12.6 A tournament shall be defined as a contest involving four or more teams in which an individual wrestler in each weight class or an individual team continues to advance or through round robin competition and compete until a single winner is chosen.
+- 3.11.12.4.2 - Competition events are charged against an individual wrestler in varsity and non-varsity competition. - 3.11.12.5 Schools are required to file their varsity boys wrestling schedule with the NSAA each November, indicating the type and point value for each meet, and the total points for their schedule. - 3.11.12.6 A tournament shall be defined as a contest involving four or more teams in which an individual wrestler in each weight class or an individual team continues to advance or through round robin competition and compete until a single winner is chosen.

-3.11.13 BOWLING
+3.11.13 - BOWLING

-- 3.11.13.1 Boys and girls bowling shall be conducted during the winter sports season. - 3.11.13.2 The bowling season shall begin the first day of practice as permitted by NSAA rules and end with the state championship.
+- 3.11.13.1 Boys and girls bowling shall be conducted during the winter sports season. - 3.11.13.2 - The bowling season shall begin the first day of practice as permitted by NSAA rules and end with the state championship.

-APPROVED RULINGS AND INTERPRETATIONS FOR 3.11.1-3.11.13
+APPROVED RULINGS AND INTERPRETATIONS FOR 3.11.1 - 3.11.13 (ALL ATHLETICS)